 To address these issues, two adjustments to reported earnings must be made: (1) increase reported earnings by the amount of depreciation and amortization; and (2) decrease reported earnings by the amount of capital expenditures (CAPEX).
 For a company with low capital asset requirements, these adjustments may net out to near zero.
 For companies with large CAPEX requirements, however, capital expenditures can significantly exceed depreciation and amortization, particularly in an inflationary environment.

 Buffett also makes adjustments for purchase accounting.
-You’ll see an excellent example of this in the 1986 Berkshire letter linked to above.
+You’ll see an excellent example of this in the 1986 Berkshire letter linked above.

 Profit margins tell us two things about a business.
 First, it tells us if a company has pricing power.
 Apple has it; Samsung does not.
 It also tells us how efficiently management runs the company.
 A company that controls costs has a higher profit margin.